reneeverly/raylib-fortran-wasm/README.md

 * GFortran 4.6 splits Vector3 as argument into three floats as arguments

 How we fix this:
-* Scan header file (or simplified header, like from https://www.raylib.com/cheatsheet/cheatsheet.html) for `Vector3` and `(void)`
+* Scan header file for `Vector3` and `(void)`
 * For all instances of those, prepend the c bind names in Interkosmos's bindings with something (We'll use `shim_`).
 * Create a `shim.c` file which implements the incorrect function signature (as `shim_%`) and remaps it to the correct signature.

-TODO: Those above steps.
-Step 1 feels like a regex task, so I'll probably start out with a javascript proof of concept.
-Step 2 should be a basic `sed` loop in bash/zsh.
-Step 3 might require a bit more nuance.
+So, naturally, this script fetches both the Raylib 5.0 WASM zip as well as the latest Interkosmos zip.
+Version 0.1.0 appears to be RayLib 4.5, which isn't what we want here.